-Jellyfish are found in every ocean in the world, they are fascinating creatures, so here are the most interesting facts about jellyfish.
+Jellyfish are found in every ocean in the world, they are fascinating creatures for so many reasons.

 Here are some of them reasons!
 We’ve search the depths of the oceans to bring you these 15 fun facts about jellyfish.

 Jellyfish are ‘jelly-like’ creatures that live in the ocean.
 There are multiple kinds: The medusa which will sting; The ctenophores also known as ‘comb jellies’, which are non-stinging, and the salp variety, which have been compared to humans.

 They have been around since before the dinosaurs.

 A group of jellyfish is known as a bloom.